 - Motion alarms can also tell parents when kids make a break for it, and they are easy to implement.

-- A good sleep ritual can help toddlers learn to sooth themselves to sleep, and that is a better outcome than door locks, gates, monitors or alarms.
+- A good sleep ritual can help toddlers learn to soothe themselves to sleep, and that is a better outcome than door locks, gates, monitors or alarms.

 “If a parent needs to know if or when a child is on the move at night, a motion sensor is always a wonderful choice,” recommends Schneeberg.
 Motion sensors are easy to install — some simply hang on the door knob — and notify parents via an app.
 Even a good baby monitor has motion detection tech nowadays.